Ipasky/aws-minecraft-modded-server/README.md

 ![alt text](img/image-15.png)

-Now, change the execution permissions of the **run.sh** file and execute it.
-This file acts as the launcher — you'll use it every time you want to start the server.
+Next, change the execution permissions of the `run.sh` file and execute it.
+This file acts as the launcher, and you will use it every time you want to start the server:

 ```bash
 sudo chmod +x run.sh
 ./run.sh
 ```

-After launching the server for the first time, several new files and directories will be created, including a file called **eula.txt**.
+After launching the server for the first time, several new files and directories will be created, including a file called `eula.txt`.
 Before the server can fully start you need to accept the EULA by edditing the file and setting:

 ```bash
 sudo nano eula.txt